SafeNetIoT/ReplayAttack/README.md

 For each device under test, follow these steps:

 ### Setup
-- Copy the ReplayAttack Folder on the AP.
+- Copy the REPLIOT Folder on the AP.
 We used a laptop with Ubuntu 20.
 - Install the companion app of the device on a smartphone (Google Pixel 3a was used in our tests).
 - Select an OBVERSE and the related REVERSE state of the device (e.g., the OBVERSE state is "device ON", while the REVERSE state is "device OFF")
-- Create a folder named with the MAC address of the device inside "ReplayAttack/Test/Result"
+- Create a folder named with the MAC address of the device inside "REPLIOT/Test/Result"
 - Within the above folder, create three files: `Fun_coordinates.txt`, `Reverse_coordinates.txt`, `Ground_coordinates.txt`.
 In `Fun_coordinates.txt`, insert the coordinates to lead the device into the OBVERSE state after the app is open.
 Similarly, insert coordinates into `Reverse_coordinates.txt` to lead the device into the REVERSE state after the app is open.
 Often, these two files have the same content.
 Finally, insert coordinates into `Ground_coordinates.txt` to lead the device into the screen before submitting the OBSERVE command.
-If you use a Google Pixel 3a, you can copy the coordinates from the folder of the device we used in our laboratory.
+If you use a Google Pixel 3a and one of our devices, you can copy the coordinates from the folder of the device we used in our laboratory.
-- Within the above folder, create the folder 'Capture'.
+- Within the folder "REPLIOT/Test/Result/MAC", create the folder 'Capture'.
 Insert the screenshot of the smartphone as `Fun_reference.png` when it is in the OBSERVE state.
 Insert the screenshot of the smartphone as `Reverse_reference.png` when it is in the REVERSE state.
-If you use a Google Pixel 3a, you can copy the screenshot from the folder of the device we used in our laboratory.
+If you use a Google Pixel 3a and one of our device, you can copy the screenshot from the folder of the device we used in our laboratory.
 - Crop `Fun_reference.png` and `Reverse_reference.png` by selecting a proper area of each screen.
 Save the crop area in `Fun_crop.txt` and `Reverse_crop.txt` in the folder 'Capture'.
 If you use a Google Pixel 3a, you can copy the crop files from the folder of the device we used in our laboratory.
 - Connect the smartphone to the access point to control it via adb.